Things to Know Before Ghorepani Poon Hill Trekking

 Day – 2: Trek to Ghorepani (2,850m) 6-7 hrs

-After breakfast at your lodge, you start your second-day journey to Ghorepani.
-This is pretty tuff beginning in the morning.
+After breakfast at your lodge, you start your second-day journey to Ghorepani, which is pretty tough at the beginning of the morning.
 You will have more than 3000 stone steps to Ulleri.
 Once you reach Ulleri, you feel you are in heaven with a great view of the valley, green hills, and snow-capped mountains.
 After killing your tiredness from the steps in a few minutes here, you trek further to Banthanti with a gradual ascent and stop for lunch.
 You will enter the dense forest of rhododendron, pine, oak, and other trees after Banthanti.
 Walking more than 2 hrs, you reach Ghorepani, where you see many colorful buildings using guesthouses.

 Day – 3: Hike to Poon Hill (3.210m) 1 hrs and trek to Tadapani (2,630m) 5 hrs